sphinx-contrib/confluencebuilder/doc/configuration.rst

 confluence_disable_ssl_validation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A boolean value to explicitly disable verification of sever SSL certificates when
+A boolean value to explicitly disable verification of server SSL certificates when
 making a publish request.
 By default, this option is set to ``False``.

 .. code-block:: python